sarlijes/TDD/tdd-mooc-game-of-life/README.md

-[x] implement helper for getting the living neighbor count (+ isValid that uses it) [] Investigate RLE format & how to utilize it in the tests [] actual gameplay, inc. iterations
+[x] implement helper for getting the living neighbor count (+ isValid that uses it) [] Investigate RLE format & how to utilize it in the tests

+[] tests + reading the RLE file into a 2-dim array

+[] actual gameplay, inc. iterations
 [] UI